Prof. Edy Portmann

 +41 26 300 8468

-Our world is becoming increasingly digital.
-As a result, and considering the climate, economic and societal challenges, we need guidelines for ethical behaviour in our digital environment.
-This research project aims to develop a digital sustainability standard and to introduce it into business practice as well as into public discourse in society, as well as into practice.
+Our world is becoming more and more digital.
+Due to this and considering the climatic, economic and societal challenges, we need guidelines for ethical behaviour in the digital environment.
+This research project aims to develop a digital sustainability standard and to introduce it into the societal debate and practice.

-Digital services have a very high potential to help us meet our challenges of today, but they must neither exceed the ecological limits of the planet nor infringe unpon the basic conditions of social justice.
+Digital services have great potential to help us confront current challenges, but they must not trespass the ecological limits of the planet, nor violate the basic conditions of social justice.
 The energy resources needed for digital services can increase air pollution and also contribute to climate change.
-Digitization should therefore be limited by planetary boundaries.
-According to our vision, it is possible to define criteria for ecological boundaries for all kinds of digital services.
-However, digital services can also undermine basic conditions of justice, or risk increasing social inequality.
-Here to, general ethical standards can be defined.
-Taken together, ecological boundaries and basic conditions of justice define the framing of our standard for fair and sustainable Digitalization.
+Digitalisation should therefore be limited by global boundaries.
+According to our vision, it is possible to define ecological ceiling criteria for all kinds of digital services.
+Digital services, based on algorithms, also run the risk of violating basic conditions of justice and increasing societal unrest.
+Here too, it is important to define ethical standards.

-This research project consists of three steps.
-In a first step, the aim is to develop an overall concept of a sustainable digitalization standards by employing concepts and standards widely in the field of ethics and to investigate how they can be linked to specific algorithms.
-In a second phase, the concept will be institutionalized for use and evaluation with partners from industry and administration.
-Finally, the goal is to ensure the implementation of these standards, both by creating a recognized standard for sustainable digitalization and by promoting exchanges between the political, economic and academic worlds.
+This research project is planned in three phases.
+In the first phase, the aim is to develop an overall concept of sustainable digitisation standards using recognised concepts and standards in the field of ethics and to consider how these can be linked to specific algorithms.
+In a second phase, the goal is to institutionalise the standard for commercial use and evaluation with partners from industry and administration.
+Finally, the aim is to ensure the implementation of this sustainable digitisation standard, either by creating a recognised label or by promoting exchanges between the political, economic and academic worlds.